-- O Issued \$700 million of aggregate principal amount of 1.65% senior secured notes due on September 1, 2026, and; - O Issued \$500 million of aggregate principal amount of 2.65% senior secured notes due on January 15, 2032.
+- o Issued \$700 million of aggregate principal amount of 1.65% senior secured notes due on September 1, 2026, and; - o Issued \$500 million of aggregate principal amount of 2.65% senior secured notes due on January 15, 2032.

-In April, 2021, our accounts receivable securitization program ("Securitization") was amended (the eighth amendment) to: (i) reduce the aggregate borrowing commitments to \$20 million (from \$450 million previously); (ii) slightly reduce the borrowing rates and commitment fee, and; (iii) extend the maturity date to April 25, 2022.
+In April, 2021 our accounts receivable securitization program ("Securitization") was amended (the eighth amendment) to: (i) reduce the aggregate borrowing commitments to \$20 million (from \$450 million previously); (ii) slightly reduce the borrowing rates and commitment fee, and; (iii) extend the maturity date to April 25, 2022.
 In April, 2022, the Securitization was amended (the ninth amendment) to extend the maturity date to July 22, 2022.
+In July, 2022, the Securitization was amended (the tenth amendment) to extend the maturity date to September 20, 2022.
 Substantially all other material terms and conditions remained unchanged.
-There were no borrowings outstanding pursuant to the Securitization as of March 31, 2022.
+There were no borrowings outstanding pursuant to the Securitization as of June 30, 2022.